Nomagno/Halfive/docs/specs/H5VM_SPEC.md

 The code member is read-only.

-The data member has addresses (memory cells indexed from 0 to 0xFFFF) that are either read/write (RW), read-only (RO), or unmapped (UM).
+The data member has addresses (8-bit unsigned memory cells indexed from 0 to 0xFFFF) that are either read/write (RW), read-only (RO), or unmapped (UM).
 These three properties are referred to as the 'permission' of an address.

 - The following addresses must be present in the data member with the indicated codename (for later use in this document), index, and permissions:
 	- Zero flag (`_ZF`) (0xFFFF) (RW)
 	- Carry flag (`_CF`) (0xFFFE) (RW)
 	- Input register (`_IN`) (0xFFFD) (RO): Reads to the input register may prompt the user for numbers
-	- Output register (`_OU`) (0xFFFD) (RW): Writes to the output register may display the numbers to the user
+	- Output register (`_OU`) (0xFFFD) (RW): Writes to the output register may display the numbers to the user.
+Reads always yield the value zero
 	- Program counter register low byte (`_PCL`) (0xFFFB) (RO): must contain the low byte of the program counter at ALL TIMES
 	- Program counter register high byte (`_PCH`) (0xFFFA) (RO): must contain the high byte of the program counter at ALL TIMES
 	- Error address (`_ERR`) (0xFFF9) (UN)